International Programmes 2025/2026

 Accommodation

-Students can also find accommodations on the private market.
-Rent for a single room in a student hall of residence is approx. 300 EUR.
+Students can find accommodation on the private market.
+Rent for a single room in a student hall of residence is approx. 450 EUR.
 Dortmund University of Applied Sciences and Arts does not have an internal accommodation office.
 It is the responsibility of each student to find her/his own accommodation.

 Support for international students and doctoral candidates